 In a survey conducted by the consultancy PwC, millennials said 52% of their holiday spending would go on experience-related purchases.
 In 2018 and years ahead, stores can’t just be about distributing products.
 They need to be about distributing experiences.

-Here are few ways you can make their experience worthwhile at your store –
+Here are a few ways you can make their experience worthwhile at your store –

-4. Step up the social media strategies – Retarget customers online
+4. Step up your retail marketing strategy with social media – Retarget customers online

 Back in 2016, 8 out of 10 Americans used Facebook, and 70% of these users visited the site every day.
 This ratio has only gone higher in 2017.
 These statistics are compelling enough reason to tap into social media.
 But what makes social media all the more relevant for physical businesses, is its ability to retarget users on Facebook.